coronel08/my-notes/notes/docs/css.md

 ---
 ### Positions
+Positions allows you to place things anywhere and is more flexible than the flex box or grid.
+Added test.html to show difference between relative and absolute. followed [FreecodeCamp](https://www.freecodecamp.org/news/css-position-property-explained/amp/)

 [Position MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/position)
 [Position Property Values](https://www.w3schools.com/cssref/pr_class_position.asp)

 * static
-* relative (can change top and sides from where it would be regularly)
+* relative (can change top and sides from where it would be regularly) PARENT
 * absolute (removed from flow, can get position from closest ancestor, if no ancestor then the initial containing block.
-Try by making parent relative )
+Try by making parent relative ) CHILD
 * fixed (always present)

 <br><br>

 ---